RazorCMS/SUSYBSMAnalysis-RazorTuplizer/README.md

 SUSYBSMAnalysis-RazorTuplizer
 =============================

-Razor ntuplizer for running over LHC Run 2 miniAOD
+Razor ntuplizer for running over LHC Run 2 miniAOD compatible with CMSSW_7_4_X

 Instructions for compiling in CMSSW
 --------------